IvanovskiStefan/FruitAPI/ReadMe.txt

 ## Setup Instructions

-1. Open the repository.
+1. Clone the repository.
 2. Navigate to the project directory.
 3.Start the FruityAPI solution.
-3. Restore dependencies using `dotnet restore`.
+4. Restore dependencies using `dotnet restore`.
-4. Build the project using `dotnet build`.
+5. Build the project using `dotnet build`.
-5. Run the application using `dotnet run`.
+6. Run the application using `dotnet run`.

 ## API Endpoints